junxit/us-congress-bills-112/metadata.md

 - 2011-04-07 — Introduced in Senate
 - 2011-04-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2272-2273)
 - 2011-04-07 — Sponsor introductory remarks on measure.
 (CR S2270-2271)
+- 2011-04-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-06-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 112-21.
+- 2011-06-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 112-21.
+- 2011-06-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 73.